faucetsdn/udmi/docs/specs/categories.md

 # Entry Error Categories

-Categories are assembled in a hierarical fashion to represent the intended level of detail (more specific is better).
+Categories are assembled in a hierarchical fashion to represent the intended level of detail (more specific is better).
 E.g. a complete system config parsing message would be categorized as `system.config.parse`, while a system config entry of unspecified category would be just `system.config`.
 Defined categories come with